Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Methods

 \paragraph{Neural Posterior Estimation}

 After creating the training dataset, the NPE, including a summary network $\summarynet$ and an inference network $\infnet$, must be trained.
-The goal of $\summarynet$ is to embed (multiple) model inputs and outputs $(\inputs, \modelout)$ of potentially variable length (\eg, a measurement series) in a fixed-length vector $\repvector$ that serves as input to $\infnet$.
+The goal of $\summarynet$ is to embed (stacked) observations, \ie, model inputs and outputs $(\inputs, \modelout)$ of potentially variable length (\eg, a measurement series) in a fixed-length vector $\repvector$ that serves as input to $\infnet$.
 Then, $\infnet$ generates samples from the approximate posterior $q_{\infnetparams}(\parameters \mid \repvector)$.
 Here, $\boldsymbol{\theta}$ and $\infnetparams$ are learnable coefficients in $\summarynet$ and $\infnet$.
 In our case studies, we use coupling flows \citep{papamakarios2021normalizing} as inference networks.
 Coupling flows have been empirically and theoretically shown to be expressive and allow for fast evaluation and sampling \citep{draxler2025universality}.
 However, ABI is generally flexible in its choice for the inference network and works with any generative neural network \citep[\eg][]{ardizzone2019guided, padmanabha2021solving, denker2021conditional, wildberger2023flowmatchingscalable, schmitt2024consistency}.
+Thus, the summary and inference networks are modular and can be independently replaced or adapted to suit the specific problem at hand.